Command System

 Key Points

-Commands are not limited to the Pre Phase.
-Systems in any phase can add commands:
+- Commands are not limited to the Pre Phase.
+Systems in any phase can add commands.

-This means spawns and despawns triggered in one phase are visible to systems in the next phase.
+- Spawns and despawns triggered in one phase are visible to systems in the next phase.

 Best Practices